Home > Blog > What Do I Do After a Hit and Run Accident?

 If the Police Do Not Find the Driver OR the Driver Does Not Have Insurance

 Unfortunately, not all hit and run accidents result in the police apprehending the responsible party.
 Even if the police find the driver, they might not have insurance, as many drivers flee because they are not in compliance with financial responsibility laws.
 In such situations, you may need to explore other avenues for compensation.
+If you have uninsured motorist (UM) coverage, this is generally the avenue for compensation.
+UM policies treat unknown hit and run drivers like uninsured drivers, but you still must demonstrate that driver was at fault for the coverage to apply.
+This is where a car accident attorney comes in.

 Why You Want a Car Accident Lawyer for an Uninsured Motorist Claim

+Insurance companies can be difficult, even when it comes to uninsured motorist claims by their own policyholders.
+They may try to downplay your injuries, dispute liability, or offer inadequate settlements.
+Without a lawyer, you may face a serious disadvantage when going up against your insurance provider.
 Even your own insurer can try to trip you up and use statements against you to minimize your settlement.
 This is why you want an attorney to handle all communications from the very start of the claim process.
 Your lawyer will determine how much you deserve and negotiate for a fair settlement.
 If you do not receive a favorable offer, they might even take your insurance company to court.

 Never Wait to Seek Help from a Local Car Accident Attorney

 After a hit and run accident, time is of the essence.
 The sooner you seek legal help from a car accident attorney, the better your chances of obtaining the compensation you deserve.
 Delays in reaching out to a lawyer can adversely affect the gathering of evidence and may weaken your case.
+The right car accident lawyer is ready to fight for your rights and guide you through the legal process.
+They understand how challenging hit and run cases are and will work tirelessly to secure the compensation you need to move forward.
+Seek a free case evaluation today and relieve your stress.